rfshelley/Documentation/smartapp-developers-guide/calling-web-services-in-smartapps.rst

 .. note::

-    The APIs discussed here are executed synchrously, within a single SmartApp or Device Handler execution.
+    The APIs discussed here are executed synchronously, within a single SmartApp or Device Handler execution.

     For information on making asynchronous HTTP requests, check out the :doc:`async-http` documentation.